Time

 What is a microwave transition?
 Electrons spins can align in two distinct ways relative to the nucleus.
 These are called hyperfine levels.
 When microwave radiation at a very precise frequency passes through, those electrons can flip from one hyperfine level to the other.
 This transition emits or absorbs a photon with a very precise frequency which period/wavelength can be measured.

 If this frequency is met exactly, then the Electron will “flip” it’s spin and the max. frequency of which this flipping is done is used as a “tick” of the clock.
-This flipping changes the spin orientation of the electron relativ to the nucleus spin.
+This flipping changes the spin orientation of the electron relative to the nucleus spin.
 By which a change in energy-level of the whole atom takes place.
 [BTW: This is also confirmed by the Roton-Model where parallel spin orientation gives more attraction than antiparallel orientation].

 So time depends on:

-- Wavelength/Frequency of a specific photon which is emitted by a change of atom state.
+• Wavelength/Frequency of a specific photon which is emitted by a change of atom state.

 Interpretation: Depending on how fast the cesium-clock is traveling.
 This “effective/relative” frequency of the photon rotation might be higher or lower.